lucianotonet/dev-assistant-client/README.md

 You will be prompted to enter your email and password, if you're not already logged in.
 Once authenticated, the client will automatically establish a connection with the server.

-If everything runs well, you will see the Dev Assistant CLI presentation and a exclusive _Device ID_, like this:
+If everything runs well, you will see the Dev Assistant CLI presentation and a exclusive _CLIENT ID_, like this:

 ```
 # dev-assistant